On the $C^2$-local systolic optimality of Zoll odd-symplectic forms: Introduction

 \subsubsection{Systolic inequalities for hypersurfaces in symplectic manifolds}

-In this section, we interpret Theorem \ref{systolic_ineq} as using the relative complexity of the dynamics on hypersurfaces in a symplectic manifold to compare the growth of volumes of tubular neighborhoods of such hypersurfaces.
-We preface the statement of the main results of this section with a brief outline of the geometric setup.\\ \\ Let $(W,\omega)$ be a symplectic manifold of dimension $2n$ for $n \geq 2$ and let $\Sigma_0 \hookrightarrow W$ be a closed, connected, oriented, embedded hypersurface.
-By slightly abusing terminology, we will refer to the characteristic foliation of $\omega\vert_{\Sigma_0}$ as the characteristic foliation of $\Sigma_0$.
-We will say that the hypersurface $\Sigma_0 \hookrightarrow W$ is Zoll if the oriented leaves of its characteristic foliation are the oriented fibers of an $S^1$-bundle.
-Such a hypersurface can always be realized as the regular level set of a locally defined smooth function.
-Given another closed, connected, oriented, and embedded hypersurface $\Sigma \hookrightarrow W$, we will say that it is {\bf non-intersecting} if it does not intersect $\Sigma_0$ and we will say that it is {\bf $C^2$-close to $\Sigma_0$} if it can be realized as the regular level set of a smooth function whose domain coincides with that of a function realizing $\Sigma_0$ as a regular level set and such that these two functions are $C^2$-close.
-In such a situation, if $\gamma \in \Lambda(W)$ is a leaf of the characteristic foliation of $\Sigma$ that is sufficiently $C^1$-close to a leaf $\gamma_0$ of the characteristic foliation of $\Sigma_0$, we define its action in the following way:
+In this section, we illustrate an application Theorem \ref{systolic_ineq} by using the relative complexity of the dynamics on hypersurfaces in a symplectic manifold to compare the growth of volumes of tubular neighborhoods of such hypersurfaces.
+We preface the statement of the main results of this section with a brief outline of the geometric setup.\\ \\ Given a connected symplectic manfiold $(W,\omega)$ and a closed, connected and embedded hypersurface $\tilde \Sigma \hookrightarrow W$, by slightly abusing terminology, we will refer to the characteristic foliation of the odd-symplectic form $\omega\vert_{\Sigma}$ as the characteristic foliation of $\tilde \Sigma$.
+Since any embedded hypersurface of a symplectic manifold $(W,\omega)$ naturally inherits an orientation form the symplectic manifold, we define a Zoll hypersurface to be one whose oriented characteristic foliation corresponds with the foliation induced by the fibers of an oriented $S^1$-bundle under an orientation preserving diffeomorphism.
+Given another closed, connected and oriented hypersurface $\Sigma$ that is $C^2$-close to a Zoll one, we pick a closed leaf of the characteristic foliation of $\Sigma$ and define its action to be the following: